rgrende/AMP/README.txt

 Created by : Rakiah Grende, Robert Hereth, and Elaine Schultz
 ---------------------------------------------------------------------------

-NOTE: This application is not complete.
-Due to time restrictions and
+NOTE: This application is not complete and fully featured.